 A good social media manager should know some of the best tools (both free and paid) based on their usage experience and should recommend some tools giving reasons why they prefer some over others.
 Some of the tools are in different categories such as for content scheduling, graphics creation, data monitoring, reporting content creation, image sourcing, project management, and editing.
 Some of the tool they should mention include buffer, hootsuite, nuvi, edgar, post planner, coschedule, Sprout Social, later, tweetdeck, respond, canva, pablo, pexels, Easelly, Infogr.am, Piktochart, Adobe Spark, quickmeme, Giphy, Nuzzel, BuzzSumo, Feedly, Quuu.co, Audiense, Mention, Klout, Klear, Keyhole, Crowdfire, Instagram for Business, Iconosquare, SocialRank, Facebook Insights, LikeAlyzer, Engage by Twitter, #BePresent, Facebook Ads, report garden, IFTTT, Zapier, Wishpond, Typeform, Pocket, Facebook Live, Google URL Builder, Bitly, Click to Tweet, Curalate, Have2HaveIt, Yotpo and Tweepi.

-A social media manager with a previous experience is at best to bring better results.
-If they have past experience you should ask the about what they achieved, how long they worked in the project, if the project ended successfully.
+A social media manager with previous experience is at best to bring better results.
+If they have past experience you should ask them about what they achieved, how long they worked on the project if the project ended successfully.
 If they have something to show for their success, it will leave a good impression.
 They can share a social media platform they recently worked on, a snapshot of results they achieved, a recommendation document, or blog posts they have written.
-With this you will judge how best they can work and interact with fans and maybe know where they can improve on.
+With this, you will judge how best they can work and interact with fans and maybe know where they can improve on.